KUWTK Season 14 Episode 10 Recap, Baby One More Time

 Khloé will always be invested in other people’s relationships, especially her sisters’.
 She’s taken a special interest in Kourtney’s mystery man, Younes.
 First, Kourtney asks their French trainer to only speak in French, for no reason.
 Khloé obviously suspects that it’s because of her French BF.
 Except Kourt won’t budge.

 Obviously, Khloé immediately takes the gossip to Kim and Kim’s assistant, Stephanie Shepherd.
-“She’s getting very invested,” Kim notes, as the gang recounts all the holidays and new languages Kourtney has been into.
+“She’s getting very invested,” Kim notes, as the gang recounts all the vacations and new languages Kourtney has been into.

 Advertisement